 May I make an appointment to visit you when I come to London?

 Yes.
-ISEFP Director Dr Priscilla Cunnan is always keen to meet the parents of her students.
+ISEFP Manager Dr Priscilla Cunnan is always keen to meet the parents of her students.

 To make an appointment, please contact us: